FlowFuse/website/src/handbook/peopleops/expenses.md

 ### Personal expenses

-There's a category of spending that the company expects team members to make arrangements without the company supporting in the expense.
-These expenses are not reimbursed either due to personal life choses, or due to significant personal benefit from the goods bought.
-Examples include, but are not limited to:
+At FlowFuse we value a culture that encourages team members to take ownership of their personal expenses, without the expectation of reimbursement.
+This approach is all about acknowledging personal preferences and recognizing the individual benefits that come with these expenses.
+Here are some examples, but are not limited to

 1. Coffee at your home office
 1. Passport for travel
 1. Daycare for your children